bareos/bareos/docs/manuals/en/new_main_reference/source/chapter06/tutorial.rst

 Instead of typing :strong:`messages` multiple times, you can also ask bconsole to wait, until a specific job is finished:

 .. code-block:: sh
    :caption: wait

-    *wait jobid=1
+    *<input>wait jobid=1</input>

 or just :strong:`wait`, which waits for all running jobs to finish.

 Another useful command is :strong:`autodisplay on`.
 With autodisplay activated, messages will automatically be displayed as soon as they are ready.

-If you do an :program:`ls -l` of your :file:`/var/lib/bareos/storage` directory, you will see that you have the following item-
+If you do an :program:`ls -l` of your :file:`/var/lib/bareos/storage` directory, you will see that you have the following item:

-.. raw:: latex

 .. code-block:: sh
    :caption: volume

     -rw-r-----    1 bareos bareos   39072153 Apr 28 14:30 Full-001

-.. raw:: latex

 This is the file Volume that you just wrote and it contains all the data of the job just run.
 If you run additional jobs, they will be appended to this Volume unless you specify otherwise.